Kalabasa/leanrada.com/src/pages/works/conversations.md

 Over the course of the project, I have learned a lot.
 I watched music theory on YouTube, experimented with signal processing techniques and other plugins, and practiced mixing and mastering.

-The final product may not be the best, but it’s a learning experience, so I can say that the project was a success.
+The final product may not have been the best that I could do, but it was a learning experience, so I can say that the project was a success.

 ---